SUrrogate measures for SAFE autonomous and connected mobility

 Context and Importance

-Also considering the benchmarks for cities’ livability and transport sustainability that include road casualties as a primary factor, the European White Paper on Transport calls to reach zero fatalities by 2050 following Vision Zero’s policy (zero serious casualties).
-Recent statistics indicate a reduction of traffic accidents, but this development has slowed, and additional efforts are required.
+Also considering the benchmarks for cities’ liveability and transport sustainability that include road casualties as a primary factor, the European White Paper on Transport calls to reach zero fatalities by 2050 following Vision Zero’s policy (zero serious casualties).
+Recent statistics indicate a reduction of traffic accidents but also that this development has slowed and additional efforts are required.

 Current Challenges

 At the same time, CAVs are already a reality.
-The tendency towards vehicle automation is even more evident in the European policies, which encourage member states to push for the introduction of vehicles with advanced driver assistance systems.
-However, the road towards full automation is still not open due to fears of crashes/injuries and low acceptance of potential CAV accidents.
+The tendency towards vehicle automation is even more evident in the European policies which encourage member states to push for the introduction of vehicles with advanced driver assistance systems.
+However, the road towards full automation is still not open because there is a fear of crashes/injuries and low acceptance of potential CAV accidents.

 This is mainly because the CAVs’ behavior vis-à-vis the conventional vehicles on the road and the digital and physical infrastructure is still unknown.